Wichita families balance in-person, remote learning on first day of school

 While USD 259 officials said some families have had technical issues, Kyree said he was able to log in to all his classes easily.

 “It was pretty easy,” said Kyree.
-“It wasn’t too hard because they have their own separate app, so all you had to do was click on it and it would open up and it would open up and you could just go to your class.”
+“It wasn’t too hard because they have their own separate app, so all you had to do was click on it and it would open up and you could just go to your class.”

 Kyree said the breaks in between classes have helped with staying focused, but his mom said she worries about that and technical issues.